 Hospitals Heal: Authenticity and Christian Virtue

 Everyone wants to be authentic.
-It helps you seem more relatable.
-It makes you seem down to earth.
+It helps you seem more relatable and down to earth.
 ‘That guy really isn’t that different from me after all.’
 There is nothing inherently bad with this.
 Indeed, we should all try to be genuine and seek to connect with others.
-Further, we must be so careful...
+Further, we must be so careful of placing ourselves...
 Continue Reading →

 Judgement, Hell, and the Goodness of God

 There are few less popular topics in our day and age than a discussion on the reality of Hell.
 The very idea is appalling to the modern mind and sentiment.
-Despite endless (and so often justified) cries for justice, few will champion the justice and goodness of Hell.
-It is not uncommon to find a...
+Despite endless cries for justice, few will champion the justice and goodness of Hell.
+It is not uncommon to find a critique of the goodness...
 Continue Reading →

 Jesus’s Divinity and the Septuagint